-Environmental site assessments (ESA) are one of the most common services our consultants are called upon to perform and indeed this assessment plays a crucial role in identifying the contamination levels of a particular site and developing an effective management solution.
-In this article, we look at the inns and outs of an ESA.
+Environmental site assessments (ESA) are one of the most common services our consultants are called upon to perform.
+These assessments play a crucial role in identifying the contamination levels of a particular site and developing an effective management solution.
+They are split up into three phases, with each phase handling a different set of tasks.
+In this article, we look at the ins and outs of an ESA and why they’re so important.

 What are they?